cmcntsh/NotesGetToYes/README.md

 ### Ch 8 What if they use dirty tricks?

+* Negotiate the rules: recognize a tricky tactic, raise the issue explicitly, question the tactic's legitimacy and desirability.
+* Use previous advice for negotiating a fair procedure when tricky tactics are recognized: separate people from problem, focus on interests instead of positions, invent options for mutual gain, insist on objective criteria.
+* Common tricky tactics: deliberate deception (facts, ambiguous authority, insincere intentions, less than full disclosure), psychological warfare (stressful situations, personal attacks, good guy/bad guy routine).
+* Don't be a victim.

 ## Section IV In Conclusion

+* Much of this is familiar.
+* Learn from doing.
+* Focus on a good solution rather than "winning".

 ## Section V 10 Questions

 ### Questions about fairness and "principled" negotiation

+* Does positional bargaining ever make sense?
+* What if the other side believes in a different standard of fairness?
+* Should I be fair if I don't have to be?

 ### Questions about dealing with people

+* What do I do if the people are the problem?
+* Should I negotiate even with terrorists or someone like Hitler?
+When does it make sense NOT to negotiate?
+* How should I adjust my negotiating approach to account for differences fo personality, gender, culture, and so on?

 ### Questions about tactics

+* How do I decide things like 'Where should we meet?'
+'How should we communicate?'
+'Who should make the first offer?' ' and 'How high should I start?'
+* Concretely, how do I move from inventing options to making commitments?
+* How do I try out these ideas without taking too much risk?

 ### Questions about power

+* Can the way I negotiate really make a difference if the other side is more powerful?
+How do I enhance my negotiating power?